ElucidataInc/polly-docs/docs/Getting Started/index1.md

 ###   **Login to the platform**

 You can sign in Polly with the provided credentials: Username and Password, connected to your account, and then click *Sign in*.
 When logging in for the first time, you will be prompted to reset your password.
-If you do not sign out when you leave Polly, you will be automatically authenticated for your next visit.
+Once logged in, users remain signed in for extended periods unless they actively choose to log out.
+You can access your account across multiple devices and platforms with consistent Google SSO credentials.

 ![Login](../img/Home/Login1.png)